magicseaweed/Cashola/README.md

 The UI to view your store and purchase a product is sorted out for you by Cashola. `win` is called each time a product is purchased.

+## WTF?
+It's not working? ##

+#### 1. I don't get a response from Cashola.getProducts(), explain? ####
+Have you checked you are passing it the correct product identifiers?
+No response is given by Apple's StoreKit if you pass it something invalid, it will just "not work".
+If you are passing it the correct product indentifier(s), how recently did you add those products?
+If it was within the last 24 hours then it's a good idea to leave it for a day and come back to it, sometimes StoreKit takes a will to respond to new products.
+Failing all that checkout this list of common problems, from the good folks at el'Apple http://developer.apple.com/library/ios/#technotes/tn2259/_index.html

 ## Tests ##

 Find out how to test in Objective-C.